tonymattheys/vesselsimulator/README.md

 # Updated Vessel Simulator Program

 Java program that simulates a vessel moving on the face of the earth.
-Assuming you have all the prerequisites installed you can run the program by just going :
+Assuming you have all the prerequisites installed (reasonably current Java and Gradle toolchains) you can run the program by just going :

 - cd wherever_you_downloaded_the_program
 - gradle run